Small Business, Enterprise and Employment Act 2015: Business impact target

+The relevant legislative provisions, namely sections 21 to 27 of the 2015 Act, were repealed, and the business impact target itself was abolished by the Retained EU Law (Revocation and Reform) Act 2023.

 Public sector procurement

 Part 3 concerns powers to make further regulations regarding public sector procurement, including processes for entering into contracts and contract management (section 39) and investigations into procurement functions (section 40).
 One of the particular objectives underlying potential regulations would be to ensure that procurement functions are exercised in an efficient and timely manner.
+These sections were repealed by the Procurement Act 2023, although investigatory powers remain in place under Part 10 of the new procurement legislation.

 Examples of public sector purchasing practices identified in a Cabinet Office consultation regarding the proposed legislation in 2014, before it was enacted, included over-complicating requirements and 'gold-plating' specifications, being over-prescriptive for lower value procurements, complex tender documentation, and making inappropriate use of framework agreements when they can be a barrier for small businesses, and internal decision making procedures.

 Company directors

 On 1 October 2015, Part 9 of the Act came into force, which amended the Company Directors Disqualification Act 1986 to introduce: